AP Analysis: Gaza flare-up driven by deep misery in strip

 But viewed another way, it's just the latest reflection of basic facts on the ground: the situation for the 2 million people of Gaza is extraordinarily harsh and difficult to resolve.
 It's not surprising so many would risk death by converging on the border fence, which has now happened three Fridays in a row, with dozens killed and hundreds injured.

-By and large the people of Gaza — over two-thirds of them descended from refugees who left communities in what is now Israel — cannot leave their tiny strip of arid land along the Mediterranean coast.
+By and large the people of Gaza — over two-thirds of them descended from refugees from what is now Israel — cannot leave their tiny strip of arid land along the Mediterranean coast.
 Anger toward Israel runs deep, yet dependence is great.

 Israel blocks Gazans to the north and east, controlling who and what goes in and out.
 It blockades their waters to the west and prevents construction of sea and airports, with Egypt completing the blockade to the south.